Secrets to a Winning Point Score on CIO-SP4

 So, under these circumstances, how does a bidder garner both the required points and adjectival score to win?
 Here are some suggestions in responding to CIO-SP4:

 - Claim It – How do you know if you qualify for points for a Task Area?
 Give it your best shot.
 The criteria for each task area are broadly defined.
 The Government will only deduct points you claim if they think you do not meet their criteria.
 They will not add points for areas where they think you qualify but you fail to claim it.
 Be reasonable, you don’t want to submit trash that will have a negative halo effect on your document.

 - Substantiate It – Take the scoring sheet and substantiate the points you claim.
 Just make sure it is reasonable and prove it with an audit trail that the Government can easily follow.
-For CIO-SP4 the NIH has not yet defined how they want the substantiation documentation packaged.
-This will most likely be cleared up in subsequent Q&A responses.
-In the meantime, consider how you want to present your case.

 - Organize It – There are no specific tools.
 You will most likely compile your information and evidence in huge spread sheets, a pain-staking yet necessary effort.
 However, personnel who are very well organized will do the best work.
 A team of two is ideal.
 One does the science of finding and organizing the proof points and establishing an audit trail to justify points IAW sections L and M. Then the other uses the right key words and presents your case in the most favorable language.
 In the case of CIO-SP4, this is for both the yes/no binary decision to award points and the adjectival rating.